rahulshah7/oystercard/README.md

 ### 4. Add the balance

-- [ ] Write up a plan for how you will interact with your code and manually test in IRB.
+- [x] Write up a plan for how you will interact with your code and manually test in IRB.
+  - I will load the Oystercard.rb file in to Pry and test features.
-- [ ] Create a unit test for the `Oystercard` class
+- [x] Create a unit test for the `Oystercard` class
-- [ ] Write a failing test that checks that a new card has a `balance`
+- [x] Write a failing test that checks that a new card has a `balance`
-- [ ] Write code that will make this test pass
+- [x] Write code that will make this test pass
-- [ ] Now refactor by setting the balance in initialize using an instance variable
+- [x] Now refactor by setting the balance in initialize using an instance variable
-- [ ] Remove the balance method entirely and replace with an attr_reader
+- [x] Remove the balance method entirely and replace with an attr_reader